Quick Facts | Answer |

 Can the Landlord Charge for Painting in North Dakota?

-In North Dakota, landlords can charge for painting, except for normal wear and tear.
-For example, if the tenant:
+North Dakota landlords can charge for painting, except for normal wear and tear.
+For example, a landlord might be able to charge for:

 - Minor scrapes from daily use